Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 Files updated:

+* __Context-menu-commands.as.css__: Added the missing separator after take screenshots.
 * __userChrome.css__: Fixes for the color of some hover buttons.
 * __userContent.css__: Fixes for highlight colors of elements on `about:addons` and `about:preferences` pages.